 Even with perfect measurements, having multiple adjustment points on the dog harness will ensure a proper fit and you also want it to be escape proof.

 What’s the strongest puppy harness for large breeds?

 Puppies are full of energy and larger breeds grow quickly so they require strong harnesses that help the owners control their dogs.
 A Julius-K9 dog harness is always a good idea for strong dogs that need durable and equally strong harnesses.

-Are Julius K9 the best dog harnesses in the UK?
+Are Julius K9 the best harnesses in the UK?

-Julius-K9 are definitely among the top dog harness companies in the UK and internationally.
+Julius-K9 are definitely among the top dog harnesses in the UK and internationally.
 They are well-known for their strong, reliable, and durable products commonly used on service dogs.
 They make harnesses for all types of dogs, big and small dogs alike, that can last a lifetime.

 Last Words and Top Pick

-Finding the best harness for bigger pups and more reactive dogs can be a little trial and error.
+Finding the best large breed dog harness can be a little trial and error.
 You want something strong, durable, comfortable, and easy to manoeuvre.
-Of course, harnesses being quite the investment; no one wants to spend a lot of money trying to find the perfect harness for their dog, either.
+Of course, harnesses are quite the investment; no one wants to spend a lot of money trying to find the perfect harness for their dog, either.

-For best results, take the time to measure your dog correctly and consider what you will both need from the harness.
-Consider your regular activities, the weather where you live, and how your dog’s body will change (in terms of fur and weight, for example).
+For the best results, take the time to measure your pet correctly and consider what you will both need from the harness.
+These harnesses cater for everything from regular activities, riding in a car, to the weather where you live, and how your dog’s body will change (in terms of fur and weight, for example).

 But what’s our pick for the best harness for big dogs?
-Thanks to its clever design and great value, the Rabbitgoo no-pull dog harness has proven to be the right harness for multiple kinds of dogs and their owners.
+Thanks to its clever design and great value, the Rabbitgoo dog harness has proven to be the best large dog harness.
 We think the non-slip buckles are perfect for bigger, more boisterous dogs.
 Give it a look!